Holic75/Baldurs-gate-dnd-3.5/README.md

 – Hit Die: d12.

 Disadvantages:
-– Does not gain Bonus Feats in Two Weapon Fighting Style.
+– Does not gain bonus combat style feats.
 – May use only weapons available to druids as well as axes, longbows and shortbows.
 – May only wear armor a druid can.